Student Outcomes describe what students are expected to know and be able to do by the time of graduation.

 Process for Reviewing and Revising Student Outcomes

 The purpose of the student outcomes is to prepare students to achieve the program objectives that should enable them to succeed as a graduate student or in the workforce.
-Thus, there is a strong link between program objectives and the student outcomes.
+Thus, there is a strong link between program educational objectives and the student outcomes.
 Consequently, the process for establishing and revising objectives drives the process of establishing and revising student outcomes.

 As the program objectives are reviewed and revised, the department faculty, in conjunction with the External Advisory Board (EAB), will simultaneously review and revise the student outcomes in a manner consistent with the ABET guidelines on outcomes.